-As of March 31, 2019, our cash and cash equivalents and available for sale securities were \$168.0 million.
+As of September 30, 2019, our cash and cash equivalents and available for sale securities were \$145.6 million.
 We expect to continue to expend substantial amounts for the foreseeable future continuing to commercialize Auryxia and developing and commercializing vadadustat, if approved, and any other product candidates.
 These expenditures will include costs associated with research and development, potentially obtaining marketing approvals and having our products manufactured, as well as marketing and selling products approved for sale, if any.
 In addition, other unanticipated costs may arise, including as a result of our decision to include certain elements in our development programs.
 Because the outcome of our current and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amount of funding necessary to successfully complete the development and commercialization of our product candidates.
 Our future capital requirements depend on many factors, including:

 - significant costs associated with our global Phase 3 development program for vadadustat for the treatment of anemia due to CKD.
-As of March 31, 2019, we expect the remaining external aggregate contract research organization, or CRO, costs of PRO2TECT and INNO2VATE, which are designed to enroll up to approximately 7,900 subjects, to be in the range of \$160.0 million to \$190.0 million; the estimated costs for PRO2TECT and INNO2VATE could increase significantly due to a number of factors, including changes in target enrollment and enrollment rates, accrual of major adverse cardiovascular events, or MACE, detection of unexpected safety signals, the addition of new investigative sites, modification of clinical trial protocols, performing other studies in support of the Phase 3 program, choosing to add third party vendors to support the program, and any other factor that could delay completion of PRO2TECT and INNO2VATE; - the cost and timing of commercialization activities for Auryxia and our product candidates, if approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the results of our meetings with the FDA, the EMA and other regulatory authorities and any consequential effects, including on study design, study size and resulting operating costs; - difficulties or delays in enrolling patients in our clinical trials; - the timing of, and the costs involved in, and, if approved, maintaining obtaining marketing approvals for vadadustat and any other product candidates that we may develop or acquire, including to fund the preparation and filing of regulatory submissions with the FDA, the EMA and other regulatory authorities, if clinical studies are successful, and the costs of maintaining marketing approvals for Auryxia; - the cost of conducting the FO2RWARD-2, TRILO2GY-2 and EXPLO2RE clinical studies or any post-marketing approval studies, Phase 4 studies or any other clinical trials for Auryxia and Fexeric; - the cost, timing and outcome of our efforts to obtain marketing approval for vadadustat in the United States, Europe and in other jurisdictions; - the scope, progress, results and costs of additional preclinical, clinical, or other studies for vadadustat and Auryxia, as well as any studies of any other product candidates; - the cost of securing and validating commercial manufacturing of vadadustat and maintaining our manufacturing arrangements for Auryxia, or securing and validating additional arrangements; - the costs involved in preparing, filing and prosecuting patent applications and maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation; - the costs involved in any legal proceedings to which we are a party; - Merger-related integration costs; - our ability to attract, hire and retain qualified personnel; and - the extent to which we engage in transactions, including collaboration, merger, acquisition and licensing transactions, pursuant to which we would develop and market commercial products, or develop other product candidates and technologies.
+As of September 30, 2019, we expect the remaining external aggregate contract research organization, or CRO, costs of PRO2TECT and INNO2VATE, which have enrolled 7,436 subjects, to be in the range of \$95.0 million to \$120.0 million; the estimated costs for PRO2TECT and INNO2VATE could increase significantly due to a number of factors, including accrual of major adverse cardiovascular events, or MACE, detection of unexpected safety signals, modification of clinical trial protocols, performing other studies in support of the Phase 3 program, choosing to add third party vendors to support the program, and any other factor that could delay completion of PRO2TECT and INNO2VATE; - the cost and timing of commercialization activities for Auryxia and our product candidates, if approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the results of our meetings with the FDA, the EMA and other regulatory authorities and any consequential effects, including on study design, study size and resulting operating costs; - difficulties or delays in enrolling patients in our clinical trials; - the timing of, and the costs involved in obtaining, and, if approved, maintaining marketing approvals for vadadustat and any other product candidates that we may develop or acquire, including to fund the preparation and filing of regulatory submissions with the FDA, the EMA and other regulatory authorities, if clinical studies are successful, and the costs of maintaining marketing approvals for Auryxia; - the cost of conducting clinical studies or any post-marketing approval studies, Phase 4 studies or any other clinical trials for Auryxia and Fexeric; - the cost, timing and outcome of our efforts to obtain marketing approval for vadadustat in the United States, Europe and in other jurisdictions; - the scope, progress, results and costs of additional preclinical, clinical, or other studies for vadadustat and Auryxia, as well as any studies of any other product candidates; - the cost of securing and validating commercial manufacturing of vadadustat and maintaining our manufacturing arrangements for Auryxia, or securing and validating additional arrangements; - the costs involved in preparing, filing and prosecuting patent applications and maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation; - the costs involved in any legal proceedings to which we are a party; - Merger-related integration costs; - our ability to attract, hire and retain qualified personnel; and - the extent to which we engage in transactions, including collaboration, merger, acquisition and licensing transactions, pursuant to which we would develop and market commercial products, or develop other product candidates and technologies.